-I believe that this letter, and Theresa’s faith, brought us to this happy ending, although it took until about November 2005 for her to fully recover.
-She now is back to work, and aspartame-free.
+I believe that your information, and Theresa’s faith, brought us to this happy ending, although it took until about November for her to fully recover.
+She now is back to work, pain free, and aspartame-free.

 Thank you for helping us get our life back.

-I’m so glad that you solved the problem, and that your wife is doing so well after all this time.
+I’m so glad that you persisted in solving the problem, and that your wife is doing so well after all this time.
 You also have a very good friend who cared enough to help you both.

 I would love to share your story with others because when you know the truth, you can heal.

 My best in health to you both.